Bercik1337/rt-auto-install/README.md

     * now choose between apache2, nginx and lighttpd as webserver (Rt-Install-minimal-apache2_ngnix_lighttpd.bash)
     * create htaccess passwords now with openssl
     * remove ToDo-List from the Menu
+	* move from SCGIMount to rpc.socket
+	* hardening the webserver basend on https://raymii.org/s/tutorials/Strong_SSL_Security_On_*.html
+	* reintegrade To-Do List
+	* putting rtorrent and rutorrent user determination inside the menu and prevent installation to start without
+	* add funtion to update ruTorrent

 ## Features ##